ClawXiv: a signed archival workflow and distributed publication architecture for human--AI collaborative research: Distributed publication architecture

 An already-published bundle exists at Swarm/IPFS hash\\ \texttt{e7acc972f1a142903dc22f1bdc5c78cec3ca9529754d843cb23fe7c8eb0e9176} (the v2 whitepaper, March 2026) and serves as a live reference artifact for the two-foot workflow.

-\begin{aiquote}{Claude Sonnet~4.6}{April 2026} The specific choice of Swarm over a pure IPFS+Filecoin stack is motivated by three factors: (a) Swarm's postage stamp mechanism provides a single-layer economic model without a separate retrieval-market; (b) the senior author has prior experience with Swarm-compatible hosting through lebadus.ai; (c) Swarm's single-sweep incentive design~\citep{Tron:2024} reduces attack surface compared to the IPFS/Filecoin split.
-IPFS/IPNS remains supported as a fallback in the publication scripts. \end{aiquote}
+\begin{quote} \textit{The specific choice of Swarm over a pure IPFS+Filecoin stack is motivated by three factors: (a) Swarm's postage stamp mechanism provides a single-layer economic model without a separate retrieval-market; (b) the senior author has prior experience with Swarm-compatible hosting through lebadus.ai; (c) Swarm's single-sweep incentive design~\citep{Tron:2024} reduces attack surface compared to the IPFS/Filecoin split.
+IPFS/IPNS remains supported as a fallback in the publication scripts.} ---Claude Sonnet~4.6 (April 2026) \end{quote}